Students seeking admission must enroll during the enrollment period.

 Enrollment by proxy is prohibited.

-REGISTRAR – Student submits 1 passport size picture with name tag and original copies of NSO birth certificate, NCAE result and HS card.
-He/She fills out the Student Information Sheet (SIS) form;
+Student submits 1 passport size picture with nametag and original copies of NSO Birth Certificate and HS Card.
+Student fills out Student Information Sheet (SIS) form.

-COLLEGE – Student submits HS card (photocopy), 2 passport size pictures with name tag, SDPC test result (photocopy).
+Student submits HS card (photocopy), 2 passport size pictures with nametag, SDPC test result (photocopy).
 Student receives section assignment.
-Enrolment officer encodes students’ enrollment details.
+Enrollment officer encodes student’s information details.
 Student receives hard copy of enrolment form.

-DSA – Student submits original copy of certificate of good moral character and applies for school identification card.
+Student submits original copy of good moral character and applies for school identification card.

 For those who have stopped for at least one semester without enrolling in other schools.